danylof/telegram_transcriber/README.md

 ### Initialization

 - The script initializes with a JSON object (`CREDENTIALS`) that contains all the necessary API tokens and URLs for Telegram, Google Sheets, CloudConvert, and Whisper APIs.

 ### Webhook Setup

 - **Function**: `setWebhook()`
 - **Purpose**: Sets up the Telegram webhook using the bot token and the webhook URL provided in the credentials.
-- **Usage**: Run this function after every deployment to update the webhook URL in Telegram.
+- **Usage**: Run this function after every GAS deployment to update the webhook URL in Telegram.

 ### Message Handling

 - **Function**: `doPost(e)`
-- **Purpose**: Main entry point for handling incoming updates from Telegram.
+- **Purpose**: Main entry point for handling incoming updates from Telegram for GAS.
 It processes incoming messages, determines if they contain audio files, and decides the appropriate action.
 - **Key Operations**:
   - Logs the incoming message details.
   - Identifies if the message contains audio (either voice or other formats).